Legal Transcription: All you need to know

 If you choose to outsource your transcription needs, you can either contact a transcription service company or hire a transcriptionist.

 Should I outsource to a Transcription Company or a Freelance Transcriptionist?

 If you're outsourcing your transcription needs, you can either contact a transcription service or hire a freelance transcriptionist from Upwork.

 Outsourcing to a Freelance Transcriptionist

-Outsourcing your needs to a freelance transcriptionist is a cheaper option compared to working with a transcription company.
-The service is more personalized as you can handpick who will be working on your transcripts individually.
-There is also no shortage of freelance transcriptionists, so you can choose someone who best fits your criteria (in this case someone who has proper transcribing skills, familiarity with legal terms, and experience).
+Hiring a freelance transcriptionist is a cheaper option than working with a transcription company.
+The service is more personalized as you can handpick who will be working on your transcripts.

-Since you’re dealing with individual freelancers, the volume of media recordings can be an issue.
-There’s only so much a single transcriptionist can do.
-Hiring multiple freelancers for a larger volume of recordings can make the transcripts inconsistent.
+But since you're dealing with individual freelancers, the volume of media recordings can be an issue.
+There's only so much a single transcriptionist can do.
+But if you hire many freelancers for a larger volume of recordings, transcripts can be inconsistent.

 Outsourcing to a Transcription Company

-Outsourcing to a transcription company has benefits over freelance transcriptionists.
-Depending on the transcription company you choose, you can get fast, consistent and accurate transcripts with the added benefit of proper accountability and confidentiality.
-So how can you choose a transcription company that best suits your needs?
-Well, here are some things you can consider:
+Outsourcing to a transcription company has significant benefits over freelance transcriptionists.
+Depending on the transcription company, you can get fast, consistent and accurate transcripts with the added benefit of proper accountability and confidentiality.

 When it comes to legal transcription or transcription in general, work with a company that has been in business for a long time.
 Such companies have the resources to complete your work on time and with reasonable quality.